chinnyx02/INVENTORY-ALERT-SYSTEM/README.md

 Key Insights
-🔴 Critical Finding #1

-Phone X and Monitor 24 will stockout in less than 3 days
+# Phone X and Monitor 24 will stockout in less than 3 days

-Technologies Used
-Tool	Purpose
-SQL Server	Data storage, calculations, views
-Excel	Quick analysis, templates, conditional formatting Power BI	Interactive dashboard, drill-through, publishing GitHub	Version control and collaboration

     Phone X: 12 units left → 2 days remaining